If you’ve recently updated your resume, you’ve probably become frustrated with trying to incorporate quantifiable accomplishments.

 Relationship management and partnerships accomplishments

 Similar to leadership, relationship management and partnerships involve the softer side of business.
-While we could draw a conclusion that our relationships have resulted in an increase in revenue, for example, we aren’t all sales people.
-That doesn’t make our commitment to building connection any less important or impactful.
+While we could draw a conclusion that our relationships have resulted in an increase in revenue, for example, we aren’t all salespeople.
+That doesn’t make our commitment to building connections any less important or impactful.
 Rather than force a number, consider:

 - Where have I built new relationships that never existed for my company before?
 What opportunities did this create?